 It’s worth noting that the Udemy instructors who have created over 100 courses maintain a very high profile in their area of expertise and engage in many activities such as TedX talks, authoring best-selling books, engaging with high-profile customers, etc. Udemy is clearly a piece of their edupreneur enterprise.

 Also worth noting is that ALL of our respondents were men.
 This reflects what we found in our previous blog article, “Udemy Courses – How Male and Females Compare”, in which our analysis found that 77% of Udemy courses are taught by men.

 Marketing and Promotion

-It’s understandable that one reason Udemy instructors are on the platform is that Udemy does most of the course marketing for you.
-However, other answers given by instructors to questions lead us to believe that the lack of marketing and promotion is primarily a lack of time issue for most instructors.
+It’s understandable that the reason Udemy instructors are on the platform is that Udemy does most of the course marketing for you.
+However, answers given by instructors to questions lead us to believe that the lack of marketing and promotion is primarily a lack of time issue for most instructors.

 Instructors who are doing some marketing/promotion primarily use Google, followed by Facebook, and Youtube.

 We’ve posed the question in one of our blogs, should you outsource course development?
 So, we were curious if any Udemy instructors do this.
 We found that about 30% do outsource some aspect of their course business.

 - Video editing and production

 - Student communication – (handling queries and translation)